jambonz/jambonz-docs/docs/rest.md

 Conferences represent a common endpoint that can mix the audio from multiple calls.
 Conferences can be created, modified and deleted through the API.

 ## Phone numbers
-Phone numbers represent phone numbers that route to the jambones platform, and may be associated with an application.
+Phone numbers represent phone numbers that route to the jambonz platform, and may be associated with an application.
 A Phone number may be associated with zero or one Application.
 Phone numbers can be created and destroyed through the API, as well as being modified to point to a different application.

 ## Queues
 Queues represent an ordered collection of active calls that are parked (not connected to a far end).
 Queues may be created and deleted through the API.